ayodeji1167/Ecomerce/README.md

 2. **CRUD Operations for Category, Company, and Product**

-* User can add Items to their cart
+* User can add , delete Items to their cart
-* Users can remove product from cart.
-* Admin can delete the product from the list.
+* Users can reduce the uantity of a particular item in the cart

 3. **Spring Security**

+* Method Levle Security
-* User can login into the site.
+* Any request can hit the registration endpoint
-* The entire site will change according to the role, depending on whether the client is User or Admin.
-* User can logout after completing.
+* Different endpoint for USER and ADMIN registration
+* Only ADMIN can edit COMPANY, PRODUCT, CATEGORY AND USER.

 4 **Check Out**
 * After adding products the cart the User can checkout .
-* Confirming User Details.
+* After Checking Out, all checked - out products will be saved to DB as (ORDERED PRODUCTS)
 * Confirming Shipping and Billing Address.

-### Tools and Technologies:

-* **Technology** :  Java, Spring Boot, Hibernate, Maven.
-* **Application Servicer**: Apache Tomcat Server.
-* **Database** :MySQL

-10. Run the server.

-#### Somethings wrong!!

-If you find that something's wrong with this package, you can let me know by raising an issue on the GitHub issue tracker, or take it as a task and 🧑‍💻 resolve it 💪 --> create a PullRequest 🛠.

-#### Contribution

 Contributors are most welcome.